The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-In other words, the part of the premium charged as rental income is 2% for each complete year by which the term of
+In other words, the part of the premium charged as rental income is 2% for each complete year by which the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Why capital losses are importantCapital losses are usually set against the capital gains that arise in the same year as the loss, reducing the total taxable gains for that year.
 Losses not used in this fashion are normally carried forward to be set against the next available gains.However, in